National Center for Research on Gifted Education

-The National Research Center on the Gifted and Talented conducts research on methods and techniques for identifying and teaching gifted and talented students and for using gifted and talented programs and methods to serve all students.
+The National Center for Research on Gifted Education is a collaborative partnership between the University of Connecticut and the University of Virginia.
+The faculty and students of the National Center for Research on Gifted Education conduct research on methods and techniques for identifying and teaching gifted and talented students and for using gifted and talented programs and methods to serve all students.
 It also conducts program evaluations and surveys.
-As part of its work, the center collects, analyzes, and develops information about gifted and talented education.
-Emphasis is given to the identification of and services for students not traditionally included in gifted and talented education, including individuals with limited English proficiency, individuals with disabilities, and individuals living under economically disadvantaged conditions.
+As part of the work of the Center we collect, analyze, and develop information about gifted and talented education.
+One focus of the Center’s is the identification of and services for students who historically have not been included in gifted and talented education, including individuals with limited English proficiency, individuals with disabilities, and individuals living under economically disadvantaged conditions or minority students.

-The mission of NRC/GT is to plan and conduct a program of high quality research that is theory-driven, problem-based, practice-relevant, and consumer-oriented.
+The mission of NCRGE is to plan and conduct a program of high quality research that is theory-driven, problem-based, practice-relevant, and consumer-oriented.
 Our mission includes a broad based dissemination function that targets practitioners, parents, and policy makers as well as other researchers.
 Our mission also includes the formation of a community of scholars that works cooperatively to advance the scientific contributions to our field.
-There are three major components of the mission of the NRC/GT.
+There are three major components of the mission of the NCRGE.
 First and foremost, our research emphasizes factors related to identifying, nurturing, and developing a broad range of talent potentials in students from diverse ethnic and socioeconomic backgrounds.
-Second, our research examines the larger contexts of school and community in which studies are conducted, and examines how contextual factors influence research and why certain outcomes were or were not achieved.
-Third, our mission includes the creation of a nationwide cooperative of researchers, practitioners, policy makers, and other persons and groups that have a stake in maximizing high level performance in all of our young people.
-In this regard, the Center serves as a vehicle for providing the kinds of intellectual and practical leadership necessary for simultaneously advancing theory, research, and practice; and for raising the consciousness of researchers and practitioners about the need for higher quality research in our field.
+Second, our research examines the larger contexts of school and community in which studies on children and programs are conducted, and examines how contextual factors influence research and why certain outcomes were or were not achieved.
+Third, our mission includes the creation of a nationwide cooperative of researchers, practitioners, policy makers, and other persons and groups that have a stake in maximizing high level performance in all..
+In this regard, the Center serves as a vehicle for providing the kinds of intellectual and practical leadership necessary for simultaneously advancing theory, research, and practice, and for raising the consciousness of researchers and practitioners about the need for higher quality research in our field.
 It also serves as an integrated forum for pooling resources and for gathering and exchanging information among all persons interested in the development of gifted behaviors and high-end learning opportunities.

-The Jacob K. Javits Gifted and Talented Education Program gives highest priority to identifying and serving high potential students who may not be identified through traditional assessment criteria, including individuals of limited English proficiency, individuals with disabilities, and individuals from economically disadvantaged groups.
+Develop with support from the Jacob K. Javits Gifted and Talented Education Program the NCRGE gives highest priority to identifying and serving high potential students who may not be identified through traditional assessment criteria, including individuals of limited English proficiency, individuals with disabilities, and individuals from economically disadvantaged groups.
 Since 1990, theory-based models of identification, alternative assessment, programming, evaluation, professional development, curriculum, and intelligence have been the hallmarks of our quantitative and qualitative research portfolio.

 * 2 Core Research Universities – the University of Connecticut and the University of Virginia